perpetualKid/FreeTrainSimulator/Source/RunActivity/Readme_ORNewYear_MG.txt

-﻿Open Rails, Monogame version (unofficial) README - Release NewYear - Rev.43 November 25th, 2019
+﻿Open Rails, Monogame version (unofficial) README - Release NewYear - Rev.44 December 5th, 2019

 Please note the installation and use of Open Rails software, even of its unofficial versions, is governed by the Open Rails End User License Agreement.